-[00:15:42] M. Margaret McKeown: Sure.
-Well, but I do think it's somewhat shocking to see a Supreme Court Justice, particularly of that era, writing in Playboy, and, when asked why he did it, he said, "Well, that's what young men read and I would like to get the story out."
-He, in that article, when he talked about the spoilers and his number one enemy, it was the Army Corps of Engineers, which, of course are responsible for flood control and dams and, on that point, he parted company with the president because Roosevelt, coming out of the Depression, was looking at all kinds of ways for economic development and he was putting up dams.
+[00:15:13] Judge McKeown: Sure.
+I do think it's somewhat shocking to see a Supreme Court justice, particularly of that era, writing in Playboy.
+And when asked why he did it, he said, "Well, that's what young men read, and I would like to get the story out."
+In that article when he talked about the spoilers and his number one enemy, it was the Army Corps of Engineers, which, of course, are responsible for flood control and dams.
+And on that point, he parted company with the President.
+Because Roosevelt coming out of the Depression was looking at all kinds of ways for economic development, and he was putting up dams.
 Douglas would like to have never had those dams.
-So he named the Army Corps of Engineers as his number one enemy.
+So he names the Army Corps of Engineers as his number one enemy.

-[00:16:26] M. Margaret McKeown: Another one of his enemies was the Forest Service.
-When he was a kid he wanted to be a forester, and he certainly admired Gifford Pinchot, America's first forester, but then he said he grew up and learned that all the Forest Service does is cut, cut, cut, which, of course, isn't true, but that's how he played it.
-So he had these enemies and they were pretty, he was pretty vocal about it.
-You have to also remember that, back then, they actually paid you to write articles.
+[00:15:56] Judge McKeown: Another one of his enemies was the Forest Service.
+When he was a kid, he wanted to be a forester.
+And he certainly admired Gifford Pinchot, America's first forester.
+But then he said he grew up and learned that all the Forest Service does is cut, cut, which, of course, isn't true, but that's how he played it.
+So he had these enemies and he was pretty vocal about it.

+[00:16:22] Judge McKeown: You have to also remember that back then they actually paid you to write articles.
 Nobody, I don't think, pays you to write magazine articles much these days.
 So that was a good supplement to his income, both for alimony and any other purpose that he might need it for.

-[00:17:08] M. Margaret McKeown: And, in doing that, he was not only dealing with the agencies-Udall was a very, very close friend-he was also dealing with President Kennedy and President Johnson.
+[00:16:38] Judge McKeown: And in doing that, he was not only dealing with the agencies...
+Udall was a very, very close friend.
+He was also dealing with President Kennedy and President Johnson.
 And I think one thing maybe that I brought to the book that other books about Douglas haven't really commented on is this ethical issue.
-So I was looking at him both in terms of the incredible contribution he made to the environment, but also through an ethical lens of did that bring him into conflict when it came to cases and did it really implicate the separation of powers, and I say it does.
+So I was looking at him both in terms of the incredible contribution he made to the environment, but also through an ethical lens of, did that bring him into conflict when it came to cases?
+And did it really implicate the separation of powers?
+And I say it does.

-[00:17:50] Jeffrey Rosen: He famously said, "I'm going to bend the law against the corporations and in favor of the environment," and he has a range of powerful opinions including, most famously, the Sierra Club v.
-Morton case that did, arguably, just that.
-So maybe Judge McKeown, maybe you could set up his environmental cases and then Judge Sutton can respond.
+[00:17:20] Jeffrey Rosen: He famously said, "I'm going to bend the law against the corporations and in favor of the environment."
+And he has a range of powerful opinions, including most famously the Sierra Club and Moore case, that did arguably just that.
+So maybe Judge McKeown, maybe you could set up his environmental cases, and then Judge Sutton can respond.

-[00:18:11] M. Margaret McKeown: Sure.
-Well, certainly he made that statement, I know it's been disputed, but, of course, one of the people who disputed it has died, so I couldn't interview that person, but there is documentation that he made the statement, so I just took it at face value.
+[00:17:41] Judge McKeown: Sure.
+Well, certainly he made that statement.
 I know it's been disputed.
+But, of course, one of the people who disputed it has died, so I couldn't interview that person.
+But there is documentation that he made the statement.
+So I just took it at face value.
+I know it's been disputed.

-But I would say apropos of what Judge Sutton said earlier about him being a libertarian, his view was that the Constitution's purpose was to get the government off the backs of little people, so you see that throughout his opinions and whether it's environmental opinions or others.
+[00:17:59] Judge McKeown: But I would say apropos of what Judge Sutton said earlier about him being a libertarian, his view was that the Constitution's purpose was to get the government off the backs of little people.
+So you see that throughout his opinions, whether it's environmental opinions or others.